What does dominance stand for?

 In genetics, a distinction is made between dominant and recessive hereditary factors, with the former prevailing over the latter.
 The term is also used in the market economy and in sport, where one natural or legal person virtually dominates the others and defines speed, growth and performance.

-In BDSM, dominance is one of the six major sub-areas and, alongside “discipline”, is behind the D in BDSM.
-Almost all types of BDSM have in common that there is always a performing part and one who lets things happen.
-A Top and a Bottom, if you like, a power dynamic.
-Dominance stands both for the status of the performing part in such an imbalance and for the adjective that characterizes many of the practices.
+In BDSM, dominance is one of the six major subcategories and is represented by the D in BDSM, alongside “discipline“.
+Nearly all types of play within BDSM share the characteristic of having an active participant and one who lets things happen.
+There is a top and a bottom, so to speak, a power dynamic.
+Dominance refers both to the status of the active participant in such a dynamic and to the adjective that characterizes many of the practices.

 How does dominance express itself?

-What exactly the word dominance means is, like so much in BDSM, very subjective.
-There is only one thing that everyone agrees on: dominance is not a brutal usurpation of power or manipulation, but rather a fair and explicit consensus between the parties.
+What the word Dominance precisely means is, like many things in BDSM, highly subjective.
+However, everyone agrees on one thing: Dominance is not about brutally seizing power or manipulation, but rather a fair and explicitly consensual agreement between parties.

 Some characteristics are firmly interwoven with dominance: The quality of taking the lead and using it to guide, control and influence.
 The intention to respect the boundaries and goals of one or more submissive parts, the joint fulfillment of desires in a respectful and honest relationship.